qnocks/java-test-sample/README.md

 ### Properties

-It's possible to change the ttl default value, the time after which values going to update, and the log frequency for updating values.
+Opportunity to change the ttl default value, the time after which values going to update, and the log frequency for updating values.

 *application.properties*
 ```